 Another feature of quantum dots that makes them ideal for LED is that they can be manufactured without any defects that would affect their efficiency.
 Quantum dots can be designed without impurities and surface defects.
 According to Lin, quantum dot LED (QLED) can achieve near-unity internal power conversion efficiencies at current densities suitable for display and lighting applications.
 Conventional LED based on epitaxially grown semiconductors exhibit severe efficiency roll-off within the same current density range.
-It's good for LED display industry.
 This difference stems from the defect-free nature of high-quality quantum dots.

 The relatively low cost of producing emissive layers with quantum dots and the ability to use optical engineering techniques to improve the light extraction efficiency of QLED, the researchers suspect, could effectively improve traditional LED used in lighting, displays, and more.
 But there is still more research to be done, and current QLED have some shortcomings that need to be overcome before they can be widely adopted.